Skip to main content

 Standard Settlement

 The normal path when the seller provides tokens before the settlement deadline: When TGE happens and the actual token launches, the seller calls settleOffer() to finalize the deal.
-The Market validates that the settlement hasn’t passed the deadline, takes the seller’s tokens, deposits them to the Settlement.sol contract, and sends the USDC proceeds to the seller (minus the settlement fee if defined).
-The seller also gets their collateral back, and the filler can now claim their tokens from the Settlement.sol contract.
+The market validates that the settlement has not passed the deadline, takes the seller’s tokens, deposits them to Settlement, and sends the filled USDC proceeds to the seller minus the configured settlement fee.
+The seller also gets their collateral back unless the offer is under vesting settlement.
+Importantly, buyer claims are settled against the program-wide settlement distribution, not directly against a single offer.
+Each settled offer contributes inventory into that shared distribution.

 Crosschain Settlement